Skip links

 10. What happens if something goes wrong?

-These are the questions to ask your event management company before you commit to anything — and the right agency should be able to answer every one of them without hesitation, and with specifics, not generalities.
+These are the questions worth asking before you commit to any events partner.
+The right agency should be able to answer every one of them with specifics, not generalities.
 If they can’t, keep looking.

-At Meji Media, we’ve delivered corporate events from 20-person leadership days to 400-delegate international conferences — and we’re happy to answer all ten of these questions in a conversation before you commit to anything.
+At Meji Media, we’ve delivered corporate events from 20-person leadership days to 400-delegate international conferences.
+We’re happy to answer all ten of these in a conversation before you commit to anything.

 Wondering if we’re the right fit?
 Let’s have a conversation →